william-chu/Xtinction/README.md

 ## Description

 A clone of Bejeweled, the popular game.
 Re-skinned with dinosaurs.
+See original here: https://github.com/william-chu/Bedazzzled

 ## Specifications